sseti/Maven.Spring-QuickPollApplication/README.md

 - In the `Poll` class:
   - `options` should be `@Size(min=2, max = 6)`
   - `question` should be `@NotEmpty`
-- To enforce these validations, add `@Valid` annotations to Poll objects in `RequestMapping`-annotated controller methods (there should be 2)
+- To enforce these validations, add `@Valid` annotations to Poll objects in `RequestMapping`-annotated io.zipcoder.tc_spring_poll_application.controller methods (there should be 2)

 ## Part 5.5 - Customizing validation errors